 This recipe is super simple!
 I just love it!
 Here are the basic steps:

-- Add the ingredients for the sauce, return the chicken to the pan, and stir everything together.
-Simmer until the chicken is cooked through.
+5. Simmer: Return the chicken to the pan and cook gently until the chicken is tender and cooked through.

 Keep scrolling to the end of the post to see these instructions in complete detail.
 You can also save or print the recipe there.

-- Cut the chicken into similar-sized chunks so that they cook evenly.
+Even Pieces: Cut the chicken into similar-sized chunks so they cook evenly and stay tender.

-- While you are sauteing the veggies, scrape up the little brown bits left behind from cooking the chicken.
-They are packed with flavor!
+Scrape the Pan: While sautéing the vegetables, scrape up the browned bits left from cooking the chicken.
+They are packed with flavor.

 What to Eat with Pollo a la Crema